Python standard library

 Locale’s full month name.%c

-Locale’s appropriate date and time
+Locale’s appropriate date and time representation.%x

 Locale’s appropriate date representation.%X